redis/docs/content/operate/rs/databases/active-active/develop/data-types/hyperloglog.md

 | t8   | Exists h --> 0  | Exists h --> 0  | \|  | t8   | Exists s --> 1      | Exists s --> 1      |
 |      |                 |                 | \|  | t9   | SMEMBERS s --> {e2} | SMEMBERS s --> {e2} |

-## HLL in Active-Active databases versus HLL in Open Source Redis
+## HLL in Active-Active databases versus HLL in Redis Community Edition

 In Active-Active databases, we implemented HLL within the CRDT on the basis of the Redis implementation with a few exceptions: